iCliniq Logo

 Pregnancy:

-Animal embryo-fetal developmental studies in which rats and rabbits were administered doses equal to or greater than the maximum recommended human dose (MRHD) showed an increased incidence of skeletal malformations (in rats), cardiovascular malformations, and increased post-implantation loss (in rabbits), and decreased fetal body weights in both rats and rabbits.
-However, there was no developmental toxicity in pregnant rats and rabbits during organogenesis when exposed to 0.3 to 2 times the MRHD.
+Animal embryo-fetal developmental studies showed an increased incidence of skeletal malformations (in rats), cardiovascular malformations, increased post-implantation loss (in rabbits), and decreased fetal body weights in both rats and rabbits.

 Lactation:

 There is no sufficient data on the presence of the drug in human milk, its effects on the breastfed infant, and milk production.
-However, animal studies have shown excretion of the drug in breast milk.
-Therefore, there are equal chances of Upadacitinib being excreted in human milk.
+However, animal studies have shown that the drug is excreted in breast milk.
+Therefore, there is an equal chance of Upadacitinib being excreted in human milk.
 Thus, drug use is not recommended in lactating mothers to avoid serious adverse effects on the breastfed infant.
 Also, breastfeeding has to be started only six days after stopping the drug.

 Females of Reproductive Potential: